This is a special edition of the Sean Hannity Show.

 I have every confidence he will.

-He's one of the nicest people you'll ever meet, and when he sets his mind to something, I've never seen anybody like him.
+And when he sets his mind to something, I've never seen anybody like him.

-When he set his mind to being the best football player he could be, look look at what he accomplished when he set his mind to getting in the octagon and and the you know, and and doing MMA fighting at his age, I couldn't believe it.
+When he set his mind to getting in the octagon and doing MMA fighting at his age, I couldn't believe it.

-And he was great at it when he sets his mind to doing, you know, 1,500 push-ups a day, 3,000 sit-ups a day, and does it every single day.
+When he sets his mind to doing 1,500 push-ups a day, 3,000 sit-ups a day, and does it every single day?

-Let me explain it to you, as he did on this program as he did on Hannity the TV program.
+Let me explain it to you, as he did on this program, as he did on Hannity the TV program.

-We have Matt Towery, syndicated columnist, uh, also an attorney, and he runs the Insider Advantage polling company, Robert Cahaley of the Trafalgar Group.
+Anyway, to go over this and some polls about Joe Biden that have just come out, we have Matt Towery, syndicated columnist, also an attorney, and he runs the Insider Advantage polling company, Robert Cahaley of the Trafalgar Group.

-Uh both of them correct in in their models for 2016 and 2020.
+Both of them correct in their models for 2016 and 2020.

-I don't think there's any other pollster in America that can say that maybe maybe Scott Rasmussen personally, I'm not sure.
+I don't think there's any other pollster in America that can say that.

 He was pretty close, I know, in 2016.

-Well, welcome back to the program.
+Anyway, guys, welcome back to the program.

 Thanks for being with us.

-Okay, I would argue it's probably easier for Republicans to take control of the House, but if you want to look at a bell weather for 2024, in 2022, Senate races are taking place in Florida, in Georgia, Herschel Walker, in South Carolina, North Carolina, New Hampshire, Wisconsin, Ohio, Arizona, Nevada.
+But if you want to look at a bellwether for 2024, in 2022, Senate races are taking place in Florida, in Georgia, Herschel Walker, in South Carolina, North Carolina, New Hampshire, Wisconsin, Ohio, Arizona, Nevada.

-Um, any other swing states that we want to look at here?
+Any other swing states that we want to look at here?

 And I think it would be a pretty big indicator of what 2024 will look like.

-Um let's start with you, Robert Cahaley.
+Let's start with you, Robert Cahaley.

-You did this poll on on Herschel Walker.
+You did this poll on Herschel Walker.

-I w I knew he was popular, but that blew me away.
+I knew he was popular, but that blew me away.

-Uh, and it just shows you the advantage Herschel starts with.
+You know, this poll is a function of name recognition, and it just shows you the advantage Herschel starts with.

 And with the positives that go with his name recognition are also a great benefit.